wkhtmltopdf/wkhtmltopdf/INSTALL.md

 MinGW-w64      | `sudo scripts/build.py setup-mingw-w64`       | `scripts/build.py mingw-w64-cross-win32` | `scripts/build.py mingw-w64-cross-win64`

-The MinGW-w64 toolchain can cross-compile 32/64-bit Windows binaries from Linux -- it is useful for targetting Windows XP/Windows 2003, which are not supported by default when compiling with MSVC 2013.
+The MinGW-w64 toolchain can cross-compile 32/64-bit Windows binaries from Linux -- it is useful for targeting Windows XP/Windows 2003, which are not supported by default when compiling with MSVC 2013.
 You may require a working internet connection during the build to download and compile the dependent libraries (e.g. OpenSSL).